Emergency Pediatric Dentist – Grayslake, IL

 - Same-Day Emergency Appointments Available

 As a parent, planning ahead is always crucial when it comes to children, but do you know what to do if your child develops a severe toothache or suffers a dental injury like a knocked-out tooth?
 The time to figure this out is NOT after your child is already in pain, but thankfully, high-quality, urgent dental care is waiting for them at Kids Dentist.
 If you ever need our help immediately, just give us a call, and we will schedule you for an appointment as soon as possible.
-Our four certified pediatric dentists have decades of experience and have handled countless emergencies in the past, and they will give your child the relief they deserve without delay.
+Our Five certified pediatric dentists have decades of experience and have handled countless emergencies in the past, and they will give your child the relief they deserve without delay.

 How to Handle Common Dental Emergencies